 A typical camp day schedule can be found by clicking on each of the age groups under the Summer Camps tab on our website.
 The morning schedule always includes a swim lesson.
 Other activities, such as gymnastics, game zone, creation station and nature vary day to day.
 Each afternoon, campers participate in open gym, open swim and a rotating schedule of special all camp activities.

 Swim lessons are part of the daily program for all campers.
 We firmly believe this is a life skill and essential to the safety of all children.
-Gymnastics lessons are scheduled 3x per week as part of the exercise/cardio program.
+Gymnastics lessons are scheduled 2 to 3 per week as part of the exercise/cardio program.
 A camper’s schedule of activities is based on a full week enrollment.

 Yes.
-To provide the best program planning, appropriate staffing ratios and for overall physical safety, our camp has 7 camp groups.
+To provide the best program planning, appropriate staffing ratios and for overall physical safety, our camp has 9 camp groups.
 Campers are assigned to a group by age/grade level.
-During open swim and open gym, we divide the whole camp by half.
-The younger groups are in one half and the older groups are in the other.
+During open swim and open gym, we divide the whole camp into three groups.

 Our target camper to counselor ratio is 8:1 for the following groups:: Red Racers, Yellow Rockets, White Waves, Orange Comets and Silver Storm, Green Machine and Blue Blazers.

 Our target camper to counselor ratio is 10:1 for the Leader In Training groups